itsimrek/Machine-Learning-/README.md

 # Machine-Learning-
-Algortihms used in Machine Learning implemented in Python and Octave
+Algortihms used in Machine Learning implemented in Python